Drag and Drop

-Extract the relevant portion off a dropped item.
-For example, if a user drags a person from the Contacts app to the To recipient field in a Mail message, only the name and email address are accepted, not the rest of the contact’s address information.
+Extract the relevant portion from a dropped item.
+For example, when users drag a person from the Contacts app to the To recipient field in a Mail message, only the name and email address are accepted, not the rest of the contact’s address information.

 Update the selection accordingly after content is dropped.
 When selected content is dragged to a new location in the same container, it should remain selected in its new location.
 When selected content is dragged to another container, it should become selected in the new location and any previous selection should be deselected.

 Apply appropriate styling to dropped text.
 If the destination supports the same styled text attributes, the dropped text should maintain its original font, typeface, and size attributes.
 Otherwise, the dropped text should assume the font, typeface, and size attributes of the destination.